 Subsection headings should be given in separate lines and typed in italic small letters.

 - Introduction should include the aim of the research and a concise description of the topic with appropriate references to related studies.

-- Experimental section should give the clear and reproducible details about experimental work and methods applied as well as details of the instruments used.
+- Experimental section should give clear and reproducible details about experimental work and methods applied as well as details of the instruments used.

-- Conclusion section should briefly summarize the main outcomes of the paper and future perspective of the research.
+- Conclusion section should briefly summarize the main outcomes of the paper and the future perspective of the research.

 Statement of the conflict of interest must explicitly declare whether such conflict does or does not exist.

 References should be numbered sequentially as they appear in the text.
 EndNote reference formatting style is available for download.
 Mendeley users could use this style for reference formatting.